THE UNDEAD 2018

 The Indie Revolution

 THE UNDEAD would lay claim to numerous “firsts”…fighting oppressive forces every step of the way.
 Openly “blacklisted” by an industry that resents his strong will and sense of independence, Bobby has managed to operate on the fringes of the legitimate record industry.
-When he laid the groundwork for the “Indie Revolution” in the 1990s, Steele, the anger magnet, really provoked the bean counters at the majors…who he openly mocked.
+When he inadvertently laid the groundwork for the “Indie Revolution” in the 1990s, Steele, the anger magnet, really provoked the bean counters at the majors.

 One prominent industry insider told Bobby, “You are a phenomenon.
 That’s something we all agree on.
 We also have agreed that you will NEVER get a record deal.”
 Statements like this one would have led any sensible artist to give up…then and there.
-But Bobby is not always sensible…he chooses to do what he wants, and he accepted the comment as the badge of honor it was.
+But Bobby is not always sensible…he chooses to do what he wants, and he accepted the comment a challenge.
 He had shown the experts, and made a success of an album they all told him “sucked and would never sell.”
 On the day of its release, ACT YOUR RAGE sold out its first pressing of 6,000 units, and broke the 10,000 unit mark in under 8 months…while labels that had blown off the release were boasting that their best-selling title broke the 2,000 mark “after only 2 years.”